 The joke here is that eight-year old Young Master feels put upon by the addition of one quick daily summertime chore, in the name or helping his parents and learning a bit more responsibility, which he is expected to take care of five days a week right after breakfast, feeding the cats and fish, and brushing his teeth.
 These chores, which are printed on a list taped to the refrigerator door in the kitchen, include the following:

+Metaphorically speaking, is this really how you want life to be?
 It's high time to revisit the Classic Style slogan for 2018.
 'Just say no to trashy.'
 Turn your back on the trashy approach to life along with trashy attitudes, and the related trashy behavior that are all around us now.
 Online, in popular culture, and maybe right up the street.

 In place of the belligerent rudeness and crass habits that seem to be the order of the day now, I suggest that greater effort is made toward acquiring some measure of polish, sophistication, grooming, and finesse.
 Let's also toss in kindness to and consideration for others for good measure.
 Self-restraint too might be another good ideal for us to add to the mix.
 As my maternal grandfather -- from rural North Carolina mind you -- used to intone from time to time during my childhood, "Son!
 Son!
 Control yourself!"